 - Employers are required to report positive COVID-19 cases in a workplace to the local health department.
 Follow Cal/OSHA emergency temporary standards on COVID-19 for reporting.

-- Child care centers are required to report epidemic outbreaks to the CDSS Community Care Licensing Division (CCLD) through their local Regional Office as required pursuant to Title 22, CCR section 101212(d).
+- Child care centers are required to report epidemic outbreaks to the CDSS Community Care Licensing Division (CCLD) through their local Regional Office (PDF) as required pursuant to Title 22, CCR section 101212(d).
 Family child care homes must report a communicable disease outbreak, when determined by the local health authority, to CCLD through their local Regional Office pursuant to Title 22, CCR section 102416.2(c)(3).

 During the Pandemic